Code-Institute-Submissions/Templeontherock/README.md

 # Objective

 To create a stunning responsive website for a rock band that would persuade users to take action and to promote new tours, albums and merchandise.
+The brief was to create an old rock band, but i decided to provide a modern twist in order to show off more of my skill as a software developer and designer by incorporating new look and modern taste which my future employer would take note of.

 Project’s Core Functionality

 •	Standalone design